KINGS-MZ/PixelCat/README.md

 </p>
 <br/>

-> A playful pixel-art pet companion for your browser across YouTube, Google, and the web.
-Features cats, foxes, red pandas, baby cats, hedgehogs, snakes, bats, frogs, skeletons, zombies, and Clippy!
-Includes interactive ball props, collectibles, speech bubbles, quests, and a complete progression system.
-Everything runs 100% locally.
-Nothing leaves your browser.
+> A playful pixel-art pet companion that roams across your browser.
+Features 13+ unique pets, interactive ball props, collectibles, quests, and a progression system.
+100% local, private, and offline.

 <br/>